sharmin6630/Coursera-Python-for-Everybody-Specialization/README.md

 # [Python for Everybody Specialization](https://www.coursera.org/specializations/python)

-## **Details on Specialization**
+## **About**
-This specialization course is provided by the University of Michigan on coursera which consists of 4 courses and 1 capstone project.
+This specialization course is offered by University of Michigan on coursera which consists of 4 courses and 1 capstone project.

 Instructor : [Charles Russell Severance](http://www.dr-chuck.com/)